-LocationCastle Clinton National Monument New York, New York
+LocationCastle Clinton National Monument, New York, NY

 ArchitectJohn G. Waite Associates, Architects PLLC

 Scope Of WorkRestoration of historic stone masonry; historic roofing; cast iron restoration; lightning protection replacement.

 This $5.1 million dollar contract is for the restoration of the historic stone masonry, historic roofing, cast iron restoration and the lightning protection replacement for the Castle Clinton National Monument in New York, New York.